lawrencela/LFG2022-computational-grammar/README.md

   Coverage of restructuring.lfg
   -----------------
   This is a small LFG grammar designed to parse the following sentence structures.
-See testsuite.lfg for the relevant example sentences which illustrate the structures.
+See testsuite.lfg for the relevant example sentences.

   1. Simple SVO
   2. Exhaustive control without Inner Topicalisation